simiat/Project_Group19/page1.md

 The above query is the correct version:

 - We changed prefixes to ones more appropriate for DBpedia.
-- We changed the namespace `dbpedia:` to `dbo:` to characterize the Mineral class.
+- We changed the namespace **dbpedia:** to **dbo:** to characterize the Mineral class.
-- We eliminated the variable `?mineralCategory` because we thought that by doing so the query would give us more relevant results.
+- We eliminated the variable **?mineralCategory** because we thought that by doing so the query would give us more relevant results.
-- We eliminated the BIND statement, which introduced a variable not specified in the SELECT DISTINCT part of the query, namely `?labelLength`.
+- We eliminated the BIND statement, which introduced a variable not specified in the SELECT DISTINCT part of the query, namely **?labelLength**.
-- We substituted it with the function `FILTER LANG`, which returns values for the variable `?mineralTypeLabel` in Italian.
+- We substituted it with the function FILTER LANG, which returns values for the variable **?mineralTypeLabel** in Italian.
 The query suggested by Gemini returned mineral types, but the related labels were in an Asian language, possibly Chinese or Japanese.
 The results are available at this [link](https://dbpedia.org/sparql?default-graph-uri=http%3A%2F%2Fdbpedia.org&query=PREFIX+dbo%3A+%3Chttp%3A%2F%2Fdbpedia.org%2Fontology%2F%3E%0D%0APREFIX+dbp%3A+%3Chttp%3A%2F%2Fdbpedia.org%2Fproperty%2F%3E%0D%0APREFIX+dbr%3A+%3Chttp%3A%2F%2Fdbpedia.org%2Fresource%2F%3E%0D%0A%0D%0ASELECT+DISTINCT++%3FmineralType+%3FmineralTypeLabel%0D%0AWHERE+%7B%0D%0A++%3FmineralType+a+dbo%3AMineral+.++%0D%0A++%3FmineralType+rdfs%3Alabel+%3FmineralTypeLabel+.++%0D%0A++FILTER+%28LANG%28%3FmineralTypeLabel%29+%3D+%22it%22+%29%0D%0A%7D%0D%0AORDER+BY+%3FmineralTypeLabel%0D%0A&format=text%2Fhtml&timeout=30000&signal_void=on&signal_unconnected=on)

 From the list of results, we chose the IRIs for three types of minerals: